 Pank - this pink color is what your grandmother would call "pank" back in the old days.
 Its a gorgeous lipstick pink that will make you feel pretty as a picture.

 Come read our Barn Blog for stories more Southern than train songs, white dirt and Carolina dogs.

 Stacy Reece, Cool Stuff Officer at Down South, makes the products and adds a few stories and recipes to make everybody from grandmothers to grandmillenials feel good about about having a Southern drawl.
+She also makes all the products for Salvation South.
 Her work has been featured in Okra Magazine and the Southern Living Blog.